slds-lmu/paper_2023_regression_suite/README.md

 In case everything worked, you should now have the experiment results in the path specified in the `registry_path` option.
 If you want to analyze the results locally, you can move the registry to your local machine and adjust the `registry_path_local` option in the `.Rprofile` file to the corresponding folder.
-You then first need to run the `./analysis/benchmark-agggrgate.R` script to produce the files `./results/aggr.rds` and `./results/bma.rds` that some of the other anlysis files require.
+You then first need to run the `./analysis/benchmark-agggrgate.R` script to produce the files `./results/aggr.rds` and `./results/bma.rds` that some of the other analysis files require.